Shear viscosity of rotating, hot, and dense spin-half fermionic systems from quantum field theory: Results

 \section{Results}

-We aim, to discuss in this section the numerical results on the $T$, $\mu$ and $\Omega$ dependence of $\eta$ which has been calculated for a system of spin-$1/2$ fermions, subjected to a very high angular frequency.
-The quantum field theoretical study of $\eta$ helps us to study the role of $\mu$ and its effective counterpart $\Omega$ from a first principle approach, where we see that both of them enter into the distribution function through the Matsubara frequency summation, but additionally $\Omega$ also enters through the momentum space propagator, which is evident from Eq.~(\ref{F-Rot-8}).
-Therefore it plays the role of an effective chemical potential, instead of an exact one.
-We have considered the temperature range of $0.15 - 0.6$ GeV, which is roughly the regime in which deconfined QCD matter exists, with $T = 0.6$ GeV being the upper bound of achievable temperature.
-In this deconfined state, $\mu$ has been taken to be 0.05, 0.2 and 0.4 GeV, respectively.
-Finally since the work focuses the regime of large angular velocity, $\Omega$ is taken to be of the order of $0.1-1$ GeV.
+In this section, we present the numerical results on the temperature ($T$), chemical potential ($\mu$), and angular velocity ($\Omega$) dependence of the shear viscosity ($\eta$) for a system of spin-$1/2$ fermions subjected to a high angular frequency.
+The quantum field theoretical approach to studying $\eta$ allows us to explore the roles of $\mu$ and its effective counterpart $\Omega$ from a first-principles perspective.
+Both $\mu$ and $\Omega$ enter the distribution function via Matsubara frequency summation, but $\Omega$ also influences the momentum space propagator, as evident from Eq.~(\ref{F-Rot-8}), acting as an effective, rather than exact, chemical potential.